-After more than 150 years on a small, inland reservation, the Kashia band of Pomo Indians has at last returned to the California coast.
+After more than 150 years on a small, inland reservation, the Kashia Band of Pomo Indians returned to their ancestral home on the California coast in 2016.

 Just a few hours north of San Francisco, the Kashia Coastal Reserve is 700 acres of redwood groves, wave-battered bluffs, and fog-swept prairie.
-Thanks to your support, it’s now permanently protected for the Kashia—whose ancestors lived here for thousands of years before the arrival of European settlers.
+Thanks to your support, it’s now permanently protected for the Kashia—whose ancestors lived here for thousands of years before European settlers arrived.

-We joined hundreds of people gathered at the newly established reserve this summer to celebrate, dance, pray, and feast in a blessing ceremony we’ll never forget.
+Trust for Public Land joined hundreds of people gathered at the newly established reserve in 2016 to celebrate, dance, pray, and feast in a blessing ceremony we’ll never forget.

 With access to their ancestral home restored, members of the tribe have a place to harvest and gather for medicines, food, and ceremonies.
-A traditional management plan will help restore the health of the forest.
-And plans are in the works for an extension of the California Coastal Trail, which would link the public to the reserve through Salt Point State Park.
+A traditional management plan is helping restore the health of the forest.

 For Kashia like Billyrene Pinola, who’s lived her entire life on the reservation, the reserve restores a connection to her family’s heritage.

-“I don’t know how else to explain it: it’s like a home I’ve never been to before, but I can feel,” she says.
+“I don’t know how else to explain it: it’s like a home [I had] never been to before, but I can feel,” she says.
 “I know this is where I belong.”